nickbrandt/GitLab/doc/user/project/labels.md

 ## Overview

 As your count of issues, MRs and Epics grow within GitLab it becomes more and more challenging to keep track of those items.
-Espeically as your organization grows from just a few people to hundreds or thousands.
+Especially as your organization grows from just a few people to hundreds or thousands.
 This is where labels come in.
 They help you organize and tag your work so you can easily track and find the work items you're interested in.